youngsoul/gpg-linefollower/Readme.md

 ## Development Environment

 For this project I used [PyCharm Professional](https://www.jetbrains.com/pycharm/).
 I wanted to use the remote Python interpreter and remote deployment capabilities.
-This allowed me to development on my MacBookPro but use the interpretor on the GoPiGo and when I saved files they were automatically synched to the GoPiGo.
+This allowed me to development on my MacBookPro but use the interpreter on the GoPiGo and when I saved files they were automatically synched to the GoPiGo.
 Executing scripts on my MacBookPro actually executed the script on the GoPiGo.

 Using PyCharm is NOT a requirement.
 As long as the files make it down to the GoPiGo eventually any preferred method will work.